Muguet: (mew-geh) originally created by Jacques Guerlain in 1908. Muguet is Guerlain's overture to beautiful spring days.

 Fragrance Composition:

-- Top notes: lily of the valley, lemon
+• Top notes: acacia, lily of the valley, bergamot

 "Guerlain's Muguet is a true reflexion of the flower's own tender beauty— created from the valley lilies that reach their loveliest flowering in the fields of Grasse."